marwei/record-locator/README.md

 The problem with "5O6AQT1" is the second character.
 Is that an "O" or a "0"?
 And that last character, is that a "1" or an "I"?
 And "Q" is a land mine too.
-It can look a lot like an "O" or "0".
+It can look a lot like an "O" or "0", especially if you can't control the typeface that it's printed in.

 What we really need is Base 31.
-We want to use Base 36, but without the potentially confusing characters.
+We want to use Base 36, but without the potentially confusing characters, "O", "0", "1", "I", or "Q".
 That's the Record Locator gem.
 I needed this gem and it didn't exist, so I commissioned the impeccable services of Mr. Abdul Barek in Bangladesh, who did a fantastic job.

 # How to install